rom-rb/rom-rb.org/source/learn/advanced/custom-commands.html.md

 ---
+title: Advanced
-title: Custom Commands
+chapter: Custom Commands
-chapter: Advanced Topics
 ---

-# Custom Commands

 There are some adapters that add base commands, but you can also define your own.

 ```ruby
 class UpsertUser < ROM::Commands::Create[:memory]
   relation :users
   register_as :upsert

   def execute
      # do the operations to create a new record or update an existing one
   end